Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 In motor control applications, it is important for the timing of both sensor data acquisition and control task execution to remain consistent.
 In its default configuration, the AMDC may allow some jitter (timing incosistency) between sensor measurement time and control loop timing.
 This tutorial shows how the AMDC's "Timing Manager" peripheral can be configured to eliminate this jitter.

 This tutorial provides code that allows users to experiment with the configuration of the AMDC Timing Manager.
-The effects of this experimentation will be observed through the lense of the previous [Voltage Source Inverter](/getting-started/tutorials/vsi/index.md) tutorial.
+The effects of this experimentation will be observed through the lens of the previous [Voltage Source Inverter](/getting-started/tutorials/vsi/index.md) tutorial.

 ## Scheduling and Synchronizing: